 Speed Calculator

 Speed is the measure of how fast an object moves — specifically, the distance traveled per unit of time.
-The fundamental relationship between speed (v), distance (d), and time (t) is one of the most basic and widely used equations in physics, expressed as v = d / t.
-This means that if you know any two of these three quantities, you can always determine the third.
+The fundamental relationship between speed (v), distance (d), and time (t) is one of the most basic and widely used equations in physics, expressed as v = d / t. [nist-speed] This means that if you know any two of these three quantities, you can always determine the third.
 This simple yet powerful relationship underpins countless real-world applications, from planning a road trip to analyzing athletic performance to solving physics problems.

 Speed calculations are essential across countless everyday and professional scenarios.
 In travel planning, you can estimate arrival times, compare travel modes, and calculate fuel efficiency.
 In sports and athletics, speed calculations help track running pace, cycling speed, and swimming lap times.
 Physics education relies heavily on speed concepts for solving kinematics problems and understanding motion graphs.
 In transportation and logistics, speed calculations are critical for fleet management, delivery route optimization, and transit scheduling.